As well as different costs, mortgages can have different features. Make sure you know the different types so you can find the right mortgage for you.

 A current account mortgage is similar to an offset mortgage in that it offsets the balance of your savings against your mortgage.
 However, in this case, rather than your mortgage and current account being separate pots of money, they are usually combined into one account.
 This means that the account acts like one big overdraft.

-Look at Section 4 of the about this mortgage document to see whether it is a current account or offset mortgage and whether you have to take a current account offered by the lender as a condition of the mortgage.
+Look at the about this mortgage, or mortgage illustration document to see whether it is a current account or offset mortgage and whether you have to take a current account offered by the lender as a condition of the mortgage.

 Is an offset or current account mortgage right for you?